lopesgon/rate-my-post/readme.txt

 = Do I have to translate the plugin if my website uses language other than English? = Not necessarily because the plugin allows you to customize all frontend strings in the settings.
 However, backend strings can only be translated with translation files.
 = Does this plugin show rich snippets? =
 The plugin adds structured data for rich snippets, if you choose structured data type in the settings.
 Note that since September 2019 Google Shows rich snippets only for the following structured data types: Product, Book, Course, CreativeWorkSeason, CreativeWorkSeries, Episode, Game, LocalBusiness, MediaObject, Movie, MusicPlaylist, MusicRecording, Organization, Recipe, HowTo, SoftwareApplication and Event.
 The plugin supports all these structured data types except HowTo, SoftwareApplication and Event.
 HowTo, SoftwareApplication and Event structured data types are only available in the PRO version.
+If you are interested in the PRO version read more [here](https://blazzdev.com/rate-my-post-pro/)
 = Which structured data type should I choose? =
 You should choose structured data type that fits your blog posts.
 If your blog posts are recipes than choose Recipe; if they are courses select Course etc. In case your blog posts don't fit any structured data type, than you are according to Google Guidelines not eligible for rich snippets.
 Learn more about this [here](https://webmasters.googleblog.com/2019/09/making-review-rich-results-more-helpful.html).
 = Optional fields for rich snippets are missing =